 - a.
 Complete course requirements in the major field of study, including the General Education Requirements. - b.
 Complete 45 credit hours of residency at Wilmington University.
 Residency credit may include 15 credit hours of challenge by exam and/or prior learning assessment. - c.
-Achieve an overall cumulative grade point average of at - d.
+Achieve an overall cumulative grade point average of at least 2.0. - d.
 Achieve a cumulative grade point average of at least 2.0 in the major field of study. - e.
 Complete at least 45 credit hours of upper division (300-400 level) course work. - f.
-Demonstrate competence in verbal and written communications and computational skills. - Complete a minimum of 120 total credit hours required for degree completion. - h.
-Completion of the FYE 101 (First Year Experience) course is required for students entering the University with 12 or less credits.
+Demonstrate competence in verbal and written communications and computational skills.

+g.
+Complete a minimum of 120 total credit hours required for degree completion.